chris31331/stick/README.md

 If a non-leader receives a ProtoConsensus, which references a Consensus which it has missed, it must catch up.

-If a leader has missed a consensus, which the majority have received, the ProtoConsensus which it send will contain an stale reference and so will not be voted for by the majority of servers.
+If a leader has missed a consensus (which the majority have received) the ProtoConsensus which it sends will contain an stale reference.
+It will not be voted for by the majority of servers.
 There will be no consensus that round.

 ## Failed Servers